Hyperglycemia - infants

 Exams and Tests

 A blood test will be done to check the baby's blood sugar level.
-This can be done with a heel or finger stick at the bedside or in a doctor's office or lab.
+This can be done with a heel or finger stick at the bedside or in a health care provider's office or lab.

-There are usually no long-term effects from high blood sugar unless the baby has diabetes.
+There are most often no long-term effects from a temporary high blood sugar level unless the baby has diabetes.